Small Projects Often Mean Greater Innovation

 Chun Qing Li the architect required a temporary exhibition or function space that could be erected and demounted mostly by hand and by untrained staff.
 The quality of finish needed to echo that of handmade furniture and had to be low cost and quick to erect.
 The continuously changing double curved form of the enclosure meant that in theory, every nodal connection was different.
 A conventional bolted solution would have cost hundreds of pounds per fixing.
 Format Engineers suggestion of a ‘reciprocal’ jointed timber grid shell required standard bolts which equated to a fraction of the normal cost.
 It also allowed the structure to be built from simple and light flat timber elements.

-The structure used Kebony timber throughout, a alternative to tropical hardwood.
+The structure used Kebony timber throughout, a sustainable alternative to tropical hardwood.
 As this material had not previously been used in a structural context Format Engineers undertook load testing of the material and the connections at the University of Cambridge.
 The timber was fabricated using CNC routing (a computer controlled cutting machine) allowing a highly accurate fit between members and basic erection on site.

 Architect: Chun Qing Li